In tribute to the subways of the early days DRIP’IN has created a ceramic train collection painted bry street artists from all over the world.

 Some might think that with such an ancestral mastery of ceramics, today’s man has unravelled all the mysteries of this art.
 However, it is more complicated than that.

-It took us almost 2 years to develop this object.
+It took us almost 2 years to develop this ceramic train.
 We wanted to reduce its base to a thin edge for a light and aesthetic rendering.